kekskurse/go-mail-admin/Readme.md

 You just need to download one binary file to the server and run it, no other dependencies.
 However, you may want to add an nginx with SSL in front of it, or make it only available via VPN.

 The HTTP interface doesn't validate your data, it's just another way to access your database.

+In the new Debian 10 Version of the Tutorial the vmail user hast just select access.
+You need to give the user more priviliges or add another usr. [issue](https://github.com/kekskurse/go-mail-admin/issues/35)
 # Installation

 Download the last Debian Package from the [Release Page](https://github.com/kekskurse/go-mail-admin/releases) and install it.